Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     kube-node-lease
     ```

-    In this example we will create a new namespace.
+    In this example we will create a new namespace:

     ```bash
     Enter a new namespace name: (amplify-agents)